These gluten free edible ice cream bowls are way better than the molded chocolate type. They're really just chocolate chip cookies shaped as bowls!

-The method is as important as the ingredients, if not more so (roll it out and trim it neatly while the dough is still at room temperature, drape it over a prepared overturned muffin tin then freeze the dough until firm).
-But even though you can make it happen with a few different gluten free cookie recipes, the cookies can’t be too thick and they can’t be too fragile (butter cookies will not work – I tried and they looked gorgeous but then crumbled in a strong breeze).
-And mini chips are the way to go.
+The method is as important as the ingredients, if not more so.
+You make the cookie dough, then roll it out and trim it neatly while the dough is still at room temperature.
+Then, drape it over a prepared overturned muffin tin then freeze the dough until firm.

 1/2 teaspoon xanthan gum (omit if your blend already contains it)